plumed/ports/README.md

 This repository contains port files that are not (yet) included in the official port release.

+***WARNING: these repository is used for experimental features.
+Please refer to the PLUMED manual and to the official MacPorts release in order to obtain documentation on the supported PLUMED version.***

 You can setup macports to use them as follows

     > git clone git@github.com:plumed/ports.git